dandi/dandi-hub/README.md

     1. Also note that `namespace` has to be unique across any JH instances created with this setup.

        1. Ensure `z2jh.yaml` uses the `ig-policy` in the file.
 (This is not necessary to change if there is already an instance of the policy in AWS.
 If you need to create `ig-policy` use the following:

                ```
                {
                    "Version": "2012-10-17",
                    "Statement": [
                        {
                            "Effect": "Allow",
                            "Action": [
                                "autoscaling:DescribeAutoScalingGroups",
                                "autoscaling:DescribeAutoScalingInstances",
                                "autoscaling:DescribeLaunchConfigurations",
+                               "autoscaling:DescribeScalingActivities",
                                "autoscaling:DescribeTags",
+                               "ec2:DescribeInstanceTypes",
+                               "ec2:DescribeLaunchTemplateVersions"
+                           ],
+                           "Resource": ["*"]
+                       },
+                       {
+                           "Effect": "Allow",
+                           "Action": [
                                "autoscaling:SetDesiredCapacity",
                                "autoscaling:TerminateInstanceInAutoScalingGroup",
-                        "ec2:DescribeLaunchTemplateVersions",
-                        "ec2:DescribeInstanceTypes"
+                               "ec2:DescribeImages",
+                               "ec2:GetInstanceTypesFromInstanceRequirements",
+                               "eks:DescribeNodegroup"
                            ],
-                    "Resource": "*"
+                           "Resource": ["*"]
                        }
                    ]
                }
                ```

 1. Run the playbook!